Representing Molecules with Algebraic Data Types: Beyond SMILES and SELFIES: Reference Implementation and Worked Examples

 Molecules in the ADT can be serialised and stored as \texttt{.hs} files, which may be used for storage, and for transmission of molecular data, perhaps via large chemical databases, through straightforward use of the \texttt{Show} and \texttt{Read} instances in Haskell, as shown in Listing \ref{lst:read-write}.

-Additionally, as \texttt{.hs} files will be interpreted with Haskell, molecules can be straightforwardly compressed as Listing \ref{lst:benzene-foldr} demonstrates by using \texttt{foldr} to compress the \texttt{bondsData} list of the benzene molecule.
-Although this may raise the issue of ``canonicalisation'' for storage of molecules, it should be noted the \texttt{bondsData} in Listing \ref{lst:benzene-foldr} and Listing \ref{lst:benzene-adt} will be stored the same way inside of a Haskell program, as the corresponding data is the same in each case.
-This could be beneficial in the representation of large molecules, as only a small number of bonds or atoms need be explicitly described to encode the molecule for storage.
+\textbf{Parsing and construction.} The SDF reader constructs the atom map from V2000 atom blocks (including coordinates and element attributes), populates \texttt{localBonds} from bond lines, applies formal charges from \texttt{M\ \ CHG} annotations, and detects common six‑membered alternating rings to build a single \(\pi\) system with \(s=6\) over the edges of the ring.
+Programmatic examples (e.g.\ benzene) mirror this layout six C–C \(\sigma\) edges, six C–H \(\sigma\) edges, and one labelled \(\pi\) system spanning the ring so text and code paths agree on \((V,B)\).

+\begin{definition}[Serialization] \emph{Serialization is the process of converting an in-memory data structure into a standardized, external format (e.g.\ a byte stream or a textual encoding) so that it can be stored or transmitted and later reconstructed in its original form.} \end{definition}

 This code demonstrates the ease of serializing and deserializing molecules to and from files in Haskell.
 By leveraging the \texttt{Show} and \texttt{Read} instances defined for the Molecule data type and its related types, molecules can be seamlessly converted to and from their string representations, allowing them to be stored in files and retrieved later.
+There are algebraic laws governing these, e.g. show and then read must be the identity function and vice versa.

 This functionality provides a convenient way to save and load molecular data, and is particularly useful when working with large molecules or when molecules are required across different program runs.
 Although storage and transmission may take place via serialisation into a human and machine-readable string of text, it is important to distinguish between the serialized format of the data and the underlying data type itself.
 While the ADT can be serialized into a text string, it is crucial to recognize that the ADT itself is not merely a string.